 “Las malas, en el buchecito*”

 You should have heard the gratifying peels of laughter.
+I don’t think they knew what a pucherito is either.
 I explained where I got the lines and that became our official toast for several weeks.

 I have used it several times with others and invoked the same hilarity each time.
 Out of context, it might even sound vaguely dirty, but it’s Cinderella so what can they do to you?